MESSAGE KEY MISSING: 'acs-subsite.skip_to_content'

 Jane Strouse, Faculty Director

 The UCLA Molecular Instrumentation Center (MIC) is a campus-wide, state-of-the-art core facility that enables the use of modern instrumentation in molecular characterizations.
 The purpose of the MIC is to meet the needs of the UCLA scientific community by providing all aspects of technical support in the application of modern instrumentation to solve problems in cutting-edge scientific research.
-The UCLA Molecular Instrumentation Center (MIC), managed through the Department of Chemistry and Biochemistry, encompasses five major areas: Magnetic Resonance, Mass Spectrometry, X-ray Diffraction, Materials Characterization, and Proteomics and Biochemistry Instrumentation.
+The UCLA Molecular Instrumentation Center, managed through the Department of Chemistry and Biochemistry, encompasses four major areas: Magnetic Resonance, Mass Spectrometry and Proteomics, X-ray Diffraction, and Materials Characterization.

-The highly qualified MIC staff, available in all five areas of the MIC, will provide the technical support needed to ensure that the needs of all UCLA researchers are satisfied to the highest possible standards, which in turn will uphold UCLA's tradition of excellence in world-class scientific research.
+Professional staff are available in all four areas of the MIC to provide the technical support needed to ensure that the needs of all UCLA researchers are satisfied to the highest possible standards, which in turn will uphold UCLA's tradition of excellence in world-class scientific research.